eaglerockdude/oldeaglerockdude.github.io/javascript.md

 <p>
 In addition to Rails and Ruby, this blog is about javascript.
 As you know, ROR is the domain of the "back-end" and while you can accomplish javascript type things with a templating language(ajax, buttons, you name it) the bottom line is everything is moving to javascript and related frameworks.
 In particular, Node.js, which is a framework with a non-blocking I/O event model.
+Ever since I read about HTML5/Websockets, I figured the lifetime or ROR was limited...well hope not!
 Basically it's much faster with big loads.
 I would think however that only the biggest of companies(Walmart etc) would really need this kind of performance.
 For the vast majority of websites, a framework like ROR will suffice.
 </p>